ksjitendra18/static-blog-nextjs-md/README.md

 # EverythingCS

-This is the code repostiory for my blog [EverythingCS](https://everythingcs.dev)
+This is the code repostiory for the template I use at my blog [EverythingCS](https://everythingcs.dev)

-This is a static blog made using Next.js and MDC.
-This blog is hosted at Vercel.
+This is a static blog made using Next.js and Markdown.
+For styling I have used tailwindcss.